mortegap/anima-counter/README.md

 ## License

- is protected under the [LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [MIT LICENSE](https://opensource.org/license/mit) License.
+For more details, refer to the [LICENSE](./LICENSE.txt) file.

 ---